It took a few visits before we finally decided to bring you this well-kept secret and list of unique experiences in Costa da Morte.

 4. Enjoy some gourmet tapas at Cafeteria O Xardin, Cee.

-Even when I wasn’t surprised by the restaurant itself, that looked just like any other cafeteria would do, once the food arrived our lunch reached a complete different level.
+Even when I wasn’t surprised by the restaurant itself, that looked just like any other cafeteria would do, once the food arrived our lunch reached a completely different level.
 More than 10 kinds of appetizers populated the table before two gigantic omelets (cod and anchovies) arrived as the main dish.
 By the time the dessert was served, we were way too full already but still, enjoyed it.

 The owner Kiko and the Basque country cook working there clearly are doing a great job for Galician cuisine!

-5. Uncover one of the best kept secret waterfalls in Galicia, Caldeiras do Castro.
+5. Uncover one of the best-kept secret waterfalls in Galicia, Caldeiras do Castro.

 Every once in a while, I still find myself amazed in front of a powerful waterfall.
 Perhaps because we visited this one in Castro river (Couceiro, Muxia) in Spring, after a few days of rain, when it was carrying a lot of water.
 But I bet it is still pretty nice in Summer.
 In any case, a great stop not so far from the coast.